ELGAS Knowledge Hub

 Turning on Your LPG Gas Hot Water System

-When you turn on a hot water tap anywhere in your home, a flow sensor connected to the ECU detects the gas hot water flow through the tankless water heater NZ (continuous gas hot water NZ), and the gas hot water heating begins.
+When you turn on a hot water tap anywhere in your home, a flow sensor connected to the ECU detects the gas hot water flow through the tankless water heater NZ (continuous water heater), and the gas hot water heating begins.

 A slow leaking tap is not enough flow to start the LPG gas hot water system.